How to Set Up Square Online Store in 7 Steps

 - Promote and manage your store.

 Therefore, whether you’re looking to add an ecommerce operation to your brick-and-mortar business, or simply are interested in starting an online store for the first time, you might consider using Square Online Store.
 To help you decide if this is, in fact, the right ecommerce platform for your business, we’ve created this ultimate guide to Square Online Store.
-We’ll break down both the features and pricing of Square’s ecommerce solution, as well as explain how to set up Square Online Store for your business.
+We’ll break down both the features and pricing of Square’s ecommerce solution, as well as explain how to set up Square Online for your business.
 Plus, we’ll offer top ecommerce platform alternatives, so you’ll have all the information you need to find the best option for your business.

 Square Online Store: The Basics